MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 - **Melee Attack**: Use the weapon to attack mobs.

+Yes.
+Make sure this is checked.

 - **Damage**: If the item can be used to damage mobs, set that level here.

 For the glass sword, set the Damage level all the way up to 20.

-- **Dig Blocks**: Check this box if the item is intended to be used for digging blocks.
+- **Break Blocks**: Check this box if the item is intended to be used to break specific blocks blocks.

 - **Wearable**: Check this box if the item is intended to be worn by the player.